francesco-losciale/haskell-todo-list/README.md

 # haskell-todo-list

 1. starting from todomvc, define API and implement service (use http://todomvc.com/examples/vanilla-es6/)
-    - three views : Active, Completed, All (=Active+Completed)
+    - three views : Active, Completed, All (=Active+Completed) - filter
-    - action add an element (default status Active)
+    - action add an element (default status Active) - add operation on list
-    - action flag element as Completed
+    - action flag element as Completed - fmap
-    - action clear completed
+    - action clear completed - filter

 2. do a little bit of exploration without tdd to figure out what would be abstract data structure
 3. define core logic following API contract